-My name is Jacob Nyrup, and I am a Postdocoral Researcher at Aarhus University.
-I hold a DPhil in Politics from Nuffield College, University of Oxford.
+My name is Jacob Nyrup and I am a Postdoctoral Fellow/Assistant Professor at University of Oslo.
+I hold a DPhil in Politics from Nuffield College, University of Oxford, where I am also an Associate Member.
 Furthermore, I am affiliated with the project WEALTHPOL.

-Some of my research is published or forthcoming in the American Political Science Review, European Journal of Political Research, and Comparative Politics.
+Some of my research is published or forthcoming in the American Political Science Review, the Journal of Politics, European Journal of Political Research, and Comparative Politics.
 I mostly work within comparative politics and political economy.
 My CV can be found here.

-My research focus on three separate areas, namely
+My research focuses on three separate areas, namely

 Danish municipalities.
 To most people these three topics seem incompatible and weirdly unrelated.
 Nonetheless, my choice of research is not the result of a completely random walk.